Altanis/DiepShowdown/README.md

 WIP.

 ## To-do list:
-- [ ] Create a WebSocket server and a database system.
+- [x] Create a WebSocket server and a database system.
-- [ ] Implement a login system (just registration with a desired username and password).
+- [x] Implement a login system (just registration with a desired username and password).
+- [ ] UI for creating an account.
 - [ ] UI for battling/teambuilding.
 - [ ] Creating sprites, movesets, abilities, etc. for tanks.
 - [ ] Create a battle system.